Biochar application to soils

 GHG quantification

-The GHG reduction quantification instructions from all other modules used by the project must be used in conjunction with the present module in order to obtain full life-cycle GHG reduction quantifications.
+The GHG quantification instructions from all other BiCRS modules used by the project must be used in conjunction with the present module in order to obtain full life-cycle GHG quantifications.

 The system boundary of this quantification section starts at the arrival of biochar at the site of permanent incorporation/application (i.e. field for spreading, mixing into potting soil...) and ends at the biochar end of life, after accounting for decay and re-emission in its end use application.